Herbie: Fully Loaded: Soundtrack

 The soundtrack album was released on June 21, 2005.
-It includes Lohan's 2004 song "First", and remakes of classic songs by Walt Disney Records artists including Aly & A.J., Caleigh Peters, Ingram Hill and Josh Kelley, and big names such as Lionel Richie and Mark McGrath.
+It includes Lohan's 2004 song "First", and remakes of classic songs by Hollywood Records artists including Aly & A.J., Caleigh Peters, Ingram Hill and Josh Kelley, and big names such as Lionel Richie and Mark McGrath.
 The album does not, however, contain any of Mark Mothersbaugh's original score for the film.

 Despite most of the songs' original recordings appearing in the film itself, the soundtrack contains remakes only on the album.
 For example, the Beach Boys' original recording of "Getcha Back" is used for the film's opening credits, but the Mark McGrath cover is featured on the soundtrack.

 The Girls Aloud single "Long Hot Summer" was planned to be included and put the British band into the American market, but was cut from the final film.